Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Pour these underglazes onto the mug, making sure you move both the split cup and the mug around to create a marble pattern.

-Dip the rim to cover it entirely, and then let the underglaze dry.
+Dip the rim to fully cover it, then let the underglaze dry.

 Practice makes perfect, so keep trying out different patterns and color combinations to find what works best for you.
 Enjoy creating unique abstract pottery pieces using split cups and underglazes!